Xrondev/Xrondev/README.md

 Till now, most of my work has been completed using `Python`, I used it for web crawlers (spiders), Machine Learning tasks, or even building backends for some services.

 -------
-Contact me at xrshawn@outlook.com (ENG/CHN), or post an issue if you have any problem with my code!😊
+Post an issue if you have any problem with my code!😊
 I have a Blog website, but it is still *under construction🚧*.
 I am still trying to move all my notes to this site and get familiar with the Hugo.
 You are welcome to leave a comment using the in-site Giscus system.